M.S. in Biology

 General and Course Requirements

-Incoming M.S. students are required to take a diagnostic examination to assess the depth of their background in biological science and to help plan the Program of Study.
-The diagnostic exam must be completed in the student’s first semester (as part of BIOL 6690), is conducted by an exam committee appointed by the Chair of the Graduate Committee, and results in a diagnostic exam report.
+Incoming M.S. students are required to complete an evaluation to assess the depth of their background in biological science and to help plan the Program of Study.
+The evaluation must be completed in the student’s first semester (as part of BIOL 6690), and results in an Individual Development Program (IDP) report.
 See the Biology Graduate Program website for guidelines and other information.

-An advisory committee will guide each student in establishing his or her Program of Study based upon the student’s diagnostic exam report, background, and research interests.
+An advisory committee will guide each student in establishing their Program of Study based upon the student’s IDP, background, and research interests.
 Formation of the advisory committee will occur in the student’s first semester.
-A minimum of 30 credit hours is required for graduation, including at least 16 credits earned at the 6600 level in biology.
-In addition to the courses required for all biology graduate students, M.S. students are required to take the following courses:
+A minimum of 30 credit hours is required for graduation, including at least 17 credits earned at the 6600 level in biology.
+Students in the program are required to take the following courses:

-The remaining 14 credits may be earned at the 5500 or 6600 level, of which eight credits may come from a related discipline.
+The remaining 13 credits may be earned at the 5500 or 6600 level, of which eight credits may come from a related discipline.
 Courses, seminars, special projects, or readings assigned by the student’s advisory committee will provide mastery in core conceptual areas in the biological sciences, including genetics and evolution; anatomy and physiology of animals or plants; cell biology, biochemistry, or molecular biology; and ecology.
-Students are encouraged to develop a research tool, which can be accomplished by taking classes in biometry, microscopy, or a related field outside the biological sciences, such as geology, engineering, economics, or computer science.
+Students are encouraged to develop a research tool, which can be accomplished by taking additional classes in biometry, microscopy, or a related field outside the biological sciences, such as geology, engineering, economics, or computer science.
+A student may take an unlimited number of credits of BIOL 6650 and BIOL 6648, but a maximum of 6 credits of BIOL 6650 and 4 credits of 6648 will be counted toward the required 30 credit hours for the degree.

 Research Requirements

-Following completion of an original thesis research project and written thesis, the student will present his or her research findings in a seminar presented to the department, followed by a satisfactory oral defense to the advisory committee.
+Following completion of an original thesis research project and written thesis, the student will present their research findings in a seminar presented to the department, followed by a satisfactory oral defense to the advisory committee.

 Additional details regarding the graduate timeline and procedures are available on the ISU Department of Biological Sciences website.